named-data/ndn-tools/README-dev.md

 ## Licensing Requirements

 Contributions to ndn-tools must be licensed under the GPL 3.0 or a compatible license.
-If you choose GPL 3.0, include the following license boilerplate into all C++ code files:
+If you choose GPL 3.0, insert the following license boilerplate into all C++ source files:

     /* -*- Mode:C++; c-file-style:"gnu"; indent-tabs-mode:nil; -*- */
     /*